vishvAsa/kalpAntaram/kANe/v4/4_tIrthayAtrA/16_List_of_tIrthas.md

 Bh, TX, 16.
 23 21-33 and 39-44 (description), B

-Brāhmanakundika-fa tirtha in Kas (under VS) Siva bathed in it and the
+Brāhmanakundika-fa tirtha in Kas (under VS) Śiva bathed in it and the

 mira) NM.
 1499, 1501 kabala of Brahma that had stuck to